Ted Daeschler

 He received a Ph.D. from the University of Pennsylvania in 1998.
 He has held recent research grants from the National Science Foundation, the National Geographic Society, and other donors.
 He is also known for his work on the preservation of natural history collections.
+He is a professor at Drexel University in the Department of Biodiversity, Earth and Environmental Science.